 The audit committee, or the Audit Committee, of the board of directors of ACM Research, Inc., or ACM, consists entirely of directors who meet the independence requirements of the listing standards of Nasdaq and the rules and regulations of the SEC, as determined by the board of directors.
-The Audit Committee is responsible for providing independent, objective oversight of the financial reporting processes and internal controls ACM.
+The Audit Committee is responsible for providing independent, objective oversight of the financial reporting processes and internal controls for ACM.
 The Audit Committee operates under a written charter approved by the board of directors.
-A copy of the current charter is available at media.corporate-ir.net/media files/IROL/25/254659/acm-ac-charter-final.pdf.
+A copy of the current charter is available at https://ir.acmrcsh.com/corporate-governance/highlights.

-Management is responsible for ACM's system of internal control and financial reporting processes, for the preparation of consolidated financial statements in accordance with U.S. generally accepted accounting principles and for the annual report on ACM's internal control over financial reporting.
+Management is responsible for ACM's system of internal control over financial reporting processes, for the preparation of consolidated financial statements in accordance with U.S. generally accepted accounting principles and for the annual report on ACM's internal control over financial reporting.
 The independent auditor is responsible for performing an independent audit of ACM's consolidated financial statements in accordance with the standards of the Public Company Accounting Oversight Board, or PCAOB, and for issuing a report on the financial statements and the effectiveness of ACM's internal control over financial reporting.
 The Audit Committee's responsibility is to monitor and oversee these processes.
 In performing its functions, the Audit Committee acts only in an oversight capacity and necessarily relied on the work and assurances of management, the internal audit group, and the independent auditor.
 Audit Committee members do not serve as professional accountants or auditors for ACM, and their functions are not intended to duplicate or certify the activities of ACM's management or independent auditor.

-Consistent with its monitoring and oversight responsibilities, the Audit Committee met with management and Armanino LLP, or Armanino, the independent auditor of ACM, to review and discuss the December 31, 2022 audited consolidated financial statements.
+Consistent with its monitoring and oversight responsibilities, the Audit Committee met with management and Ernst & Young, the independent auditor of ACM, to review and discuss the December 31, 2023 audited consolidated financial statements.
 Management represented that ACM had prepared the consolidated financial statements in accordance with U.S. generally accepted accounting principles.
-The Audit Committee discussed with Armanino the matters required by the PCAOB in accordance with Auditing Standard No. 1301, "Communications with Audit Committees."
+The Audit Committee discussed with Ernst & Young the matters required by the PCAOB in accordance with Auditing Standard No. 1301.
+"Communications with Audit Committees."

-The Audit Committee received from Armanino the written communication that is required by PCAOB Rule 3526, "Communication with Audit Committees Concerning Independence," and the Audit Committee discussed with Armanino that firm's independence.
-The Audit Committee also considered whether Armanino's provision of non-audit services and the audit and non-audit fees paid to Armanino were compatible with maintaining that firm's independence.
-On the basis of these reviews, the Audit Committee determined that Armanino has the requisite independence.
+The Audit Committee received from Ernst & Young the written communication that is required by PCAOB Rule 3526, "Communication with Audit Committees Concerning Independence," and the Audit Committee discussed with Ernst & Young that firm's independence.
+The Audit Committee also considered whether Ernst & Young's provision of non-audit services and the audit and non-audit fees paid to Ernst & Young were compatible with maintaining that firm's independence.
+On the basis of these reviews, the Audit Committee determined that Ernst & Young has the requisite independence.

-Management completed the documentation, testing and evaluation of ACM's system of internal control over financial reporting as of December 31, 2022 as required by Section 404 of the Sarbanes-Oxley Act of 2002.
-The Audit Committee received periodic updates from management and Armanino at Audit Committee meetings throughout the year and provided oversight of the process.
-Prior to filing ACM's Annual Report on Form 10-K for the fiscal year ended December 31, 2022, or the Form 10-K, with the SEC, the Audit Committee also reviewed management's report on the effectiveness of ACM's internal control over financial reporting contained in the Form 10-K, as well as the Report of Independent Registered Public Accounting Firm provided by Armanino and also included in the Form 10-K. Armanino's report included in the Form 10-K related to its audit of ACM's consolidated financial statements.
+Management completed the documentation, testing and evaluation of ACM's system of internal control over financial reporting as of December 31, 2023 as required by Section 404 of the Sarbanes-Oxley Act of 2003.
+The Audit Committee received periodic updates from management and Ernst & Young at Audit Committee meetings throughout the year and provided oversight of the process.
+Prior to filing ACM's Annual Report on Form 10-K for the fiscal year ended December 31, 2023, or the Form 10-K, with the SEC, the Audit Committee also reviewed management's report on the effectiveness of ACM's internal control over financial reporting contained in the Form 10-K, as well as the Report of Independent Registered Public Accounting Firm provided by Ernst & Young and also included in the Form 10-K. Ernst & Young Hua Ming LLP's reports included in the Form 10-K related to its audit of ACM's consolidated financial statements and internal control over financial reporting.